emiel/decode-django/README.md

 ## ToDo
 - API error handling, i.e. timeouts
 - Get clarification if nodes > 27 (outside of encoding range) may be eliminated.
+- Add property based testing for codec